zzzprojects/docs/dynamic-linq.net/pages/getting-started/advanced/expression-language.md

 int useAsToCheckIfTheTypeIsABoss = context.Employees.Count("As(@0) != null", typeof(Boss));
 ```

-Not that you also can use the `As` operator on a property, in that case you need to provide two parameters: the property-name and the type.
+Note that you also can use the `As` operator on a property, in that case you need to provide two parameters: the property-name and the type.

 Example:
 ``` csharp